Beretta M1918: MIDA

 While the standard Revelli-Beretta carbine was a semi-automatic weapon only, several experimental variants were developed with selective-fire capability.
-Most of these were not made at Beretta, but at Manifattura Italianad'Armi (MIDA) in Brescia, and may have been designed by Alfredo Scotti.
+Most of these were not made at Beretta, but at Manifattura Italiana d'Armi (MIDA) in Brescia, and may have been designed by Alfredo Scotti.
 These included twin-trigger "bigrillo" models which gave automatic fire on their rear triggers and single fire from their forward triggers.
 This type of trigger group became standard on later Beretta submachine guns, including the well-known Model 38 series.
 Apart from the trigger system, the MIDA variants also differed from the standard Beretta in most of their components, with different stocks, sights, magazine release catches, ejection chutes, and bayonet mounts that took the detachable Carcano TS bayonet rather than the folding cavalry bayonet.
 One MIDA-made experimental model also incorporated a right-canted magazine feed; the reason for this is unknown.
 Although a small lot of twin-trigger MIDA submachine guns are known to have been produced, they were probably never taken into service.
 The exact reason for the development of the MIDA submachine gun is still not entirely known but it was probably for a special military contract from some unit that desired a variant of the Revelli-Beretta carbine with automatic fire capability.